alehr45/tech-blog/README.md

 tech-blog

 ### **Description**
 An online blog thats tech related!
 Create, update, delete and comment on your posts with this easy to use app.
+30 seconds of inactivity will log you out.

 ![Alt text](/screenshot.png?raw=true "Optional Title")